oppia/oppia-android/Working-on-UI.md

 ***

 # Testing UI
-For UI testing you can do following things:
+For UI testing you can do the following things:
 ### Manual testing
-For this you can turn-on the `Show Layout Bounds` in your mobile **Settings/Developer Mode**.
+For this, you can turn on the `Show Layout Bounds` in your mobile **Settings/Developer Mode**.
 This helps mainly in identifying the boundaries of items and to check if there is any overlapping between the items.

 ### Accessibility Scanner
 [Accessibility Scanner](https://support.google.com/accessibility/android/answer/6376570?hl=en) can help you identify opportunities to improve your app for users.